ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

 jCard is a comprehensive and extensible mechanism defined in the STIR RCD framework.
 While {{RFC3261}} specifies a "card" 'purpose' token, the intent of defining a new "rcd-jcard" 'purpose' token is to use the JSON jCard format {{RFC7095}} and to provide guidance for the use and non-use of jCard attributes to describe the calling party in a communications session as well to provide some security considerations around that information.
 These topics are covered in the next sections.

-# "rcd-jcard" Call-Info Token
+# "rcd-jcard" Call-Info 'purpose' Token

-The use of the Call-Info Token "rcd-jcard" is for the purpose of supporting RCD associated with the identity of a calling party in a SIP call {{RFC3261, Section 20.9}}.
-The format of a Call-Info header field when using the "rcd-jcard" is as follows.
+The Call-Info 'purpose' token "rcd-jcard" indicates support of RCD associated with the identity of a calling party in a SIP call {{RFC3261, Section 20.9}}.
+The format of a Call-Info header field when using the "rcd-jcard" token is as follows.

-The Call-Info header field is defined to include a URI, where here the resource pointed to by the URI is a jCard JSON object {{RFC7095}}.
-The media type set for the JSON text MUST be set as application/json with a default encoding of UTF-8 {{RFC4627}}.
+The Call-Info header field is defined to include a URI that points to a resource that is a jCard JSON object {{RFC7095}}.
+The media type for the JSON text MUST be set as application/json with a default encoding of UTF-8 {{RFC4627}}.
 This MAY be carried directly in the Call-Info header field URI using the "data" URI scheme.
-A jCard also MAY be carried in the body of the SIP request bearing this Call-Info via the "cid" URI scheme {{RFC2392}}.
+A jCard also MAY be carried in the body of the SIP request bearing this Call-Info header field via the "cid" URI scheme {{RFC2392}}.
 Alternatively, the URI MUST define the use HTTPS or a transport that can validate the integrity of the source of the resource as well as the transport channel through which the resource is retrieved.
-If in the specific deployment environment of SIP, the source or integrity of the RCD information can not be trusted, than the use of the STIR RCD framework defined in {{I-D.ietf-stir-passport-rcd}} should be considered.
+If, in the specific deployment environment of SIP, the source or integrity of the RCD information cannot be trusted, then the use of the STIR RCD framework defined in {{I-D.ietf-stir-passport-rcd}} should be considered.

-The jCard is intended to be used to contain multiple info about the calling party.
+The jCard is intended to contain multiple information elements about the calling party.
 A call and its corresponding single RCD-related Call-Info header field MUST only contain a single "rcd-jcard" token.

-The fields like "fn", "photo", or "logo" if used with the use of "icon" calling name in FROM or P-Asserted-ID header field or purpose token, as described in the previous section, MUST either match or be avoided to allow the called party to clearly determine the intended calling name or icon.
+The fields like "fn", "photo", or "logo" if used with the use of "icon" calling name in From or P-Asserted-ID header field or purpose token, as described in the previous section, MUST either match or be avoided to allow the called party to clearly determine the intended calling name or icon.

 An example of a Call-Info header field is: